SE-UP/RSE-UP/_sources/chapters/python_cli.md

     # code goes here
 ```

-but that is considered poor practice, since it makes testing harder (Chapter [Testing](https://se-up.github.io/RSE-UP/chapters/testing_programs.html)).
+But that is considered poor practice, since it makes testing harder (Chapter [Testing](https://se-up.github.io/RSE-UP/chapters/testing_programs.html)).
 Instead, we put the high-level logic in a function, then call that function if our file is being run directly:

 ```Python
 def main():